ElliottLandsborough/string-storer/README.md

  - There is no monitoring at all.
 I wouldn't know if the containers crashed.
 Need to add exception monitoring to the golang too.
  - The JS is messy, could be minified and could be using a framework like react.
  - Project structure is not the official golang best practice.
 Work could be done here but there is no point if this microservice is staying as-is
- - Not much actual structure in the golang - could probably be separated out into some sort of DDD so that it can be expanded/edited easily later
  - Minimal CI/CD and unit tests.
 I should add an integration test for each endpoint at minimum - and test all golang functions if possible
  - I could also do integration tests on the front end.
 Not sure if this is necessary
  - The Nginx configs need to be changed between dev/prod when using docker.
 Maybe have two separate docker-compose files or some flags at least so that developers don't have to deal with this
- - I am not sure if this is best terraform practice.
-I don't have loads of experience with it
  - I wanted to create a make file for all the provisioning/docker but didn't have time